List of Fablehaven characters: Major characters

 Gavin Rose is inducted as a member of the Knights of the Dawn with Kendra in the third book.
 He is 16 years old and goes on the mission with Kendra, Warren and Dougan to Lost Mesa to get the artifact.
-Gavin stutters sometimes when he talks, which gets worse if he's nervous.
+Gavin stutters sometimes when he talks, which gets worse if he is nervous.
 Gavin's father, Chuck Rose, was an expert dragon tamer, and kept his son a secret, but was eventually killed by a dragon.
 Gavin, a natural dragon tamer, can talk to dragons and is not affected by dragon's ability to paralyze humans by projecting fear.
 He also proves himself quite skilled at combat on the top of Lost Mesa when the party is ambushed by kachinas.
 At the end of book 3, Gavin goes on another mission and sends a letter to Kendra saying that he is interested in getting to know her better.